 In other great news for commuters, the new East Pakenham Station will include 300 car parking spaces, as well as bike facilities, bus bays and dedicated pick-up and drop-off zones to allow passengers to be easily dropped off and collected close to the station – giving people the option to leave the car at home.

-Featuring 4 tracks – including 2 dedicated bypass tracks – the new station will remove a major V/Line and Metro trains bottleneck, slashing congestion and boosting reliability for regional and metropolitan passengers.
+Featuring 4 tracks – including 2 dedicated bypass tracks – the new station will remove a major V/Line and Metro trains bottleneck, reducing congestion and boosting reliability for regional and metropolitan passengers.

 The project will create 6 MCGs worth of new community open space underneath for locals to enjoy, with designs expected to be released later this year, incorporating community feedback.